OfferZen-Community/developers-finance/docs/making-the-move-offshore/united-states-of-america.md

 * If you’re still a South African Reserve Bank tax resident, you can use your R10 million Reserve Bank allowance&#x20;
 * If you want to access more than that, you can go through a formal Reserve Bank process and place your interest in the trust on record.
 But the funding of the trust is important - whether it's self-funded or third-party funded - as you may find some of your funds stuck in South Africa.

 Stanley says that the type of trust also has tax implications in the US.
 He distinguishes between **grantor trusts** (where the person who set up the trust retains some control) and **non-grantor trusts** (where they have given up control).
 A US resident beneficiary of a grantor trust can receive distributions, which are reportable but not taxable, unless they are US situs (located in the US) property.
-With a non-grantor trust, regular income is taxed at about 40%, but accumulated income attracts a throwback (aka clawback) tax of up to 100%.
+With a non-grantor trust, regular income is taxed at about 40%, but can be taxed at up to 100%.

 ### Residency and estate and gift taxes